Welcome

 Johnny Stephens Photography

 Yup, that Scott’s.
 London’s grandest, most eminent seafood restaurant has opened a new outpost, “15 winding river miles upstream of central London” – presumably so that the same people who go there in Mayfair during the week can also eat there at the weekend, without having to leave their local neighbourhood.
-Expect world-class seafood, dover sole you’ll dream about for years, and a bill that you’ll also dream about for years.
+Expect world-class seafood, dover sole you’ll dream about for years, and a bill that will also stay with you for years.

 Details: 4 Whittaker Avenue Richmond, TW9 1EH | Book here